VINTISHOP/vintedbot-discord/README.md

 <br>

-:warning: The code is not open source, to be able to launch the creation of the bot contact me on discord: .benjibenji
+:warning: The code is not open source, to be able to launch the creation of the bot contact me on discord: .benjibenji or join https://discord.gg/N6xDCEs2QH

 ## :dart: A propos